0cv/sftools/README.md

 - backup your metadata in real time (approx. 10 min schedule) into a Git repository of your choice (GitHub and Bitbucket are supported but it's easily extendable to any Git Server, including your own/company one).

+- validate the unit tests of your Org and get a report mailed to you or posted in a Slack Channel.

 - manage your project in a similar way to [Stratosource](https://github.com/StratoSource/StratoSource/wiki/Screenshots).
 This application is inspired by Strato around the detection of changed/new/deleted Metadata but is more advanced in many respects to it.
 It's especially very performant and is relatively smart when it comes to the analysis and parsing of complex metadata (objects, profiles, permission sets ...).
+In short, the application fetches metadata from Git, parses them, split the complex ones into many chunks and save them in a Mongo DB.
+From there, you can assign each of them to a Story and build a deployment package (based on 1 or multiple Stories).
+Also you will be able to track changes over time and update (or not) each package.

 ## How does it work?